johngai19/go_k8s_helm/umbrella-chart/docs/check-secret-existence.md

 **To decode all fields (requires `jq`):**

-If you have `jq` installed, you can decode all data fields at once:
+If you have `jq` installed (Install with `sudo apt-get install jq` on Ubuntu), you can decode all data fields at once:

 ```bash
 kubectl get secret <secret-name> -n <namespace> -o jsonpath='{.data}' | jq 'map_values(@base64d)'